 -

-Negative treatments (Red): Negative treatments indicate that a subsequent case referred to the current case, but the judge declined to apply it because they considered it no longer good law.
+Negative (Red): A subsequent case referred to the current case, but the judge declined to apply it because they considered it no longer good law.
 These treatment tags are red.

 - Interpretation: The case's legal principle has been questioned, limited, or overturned.
 Proceed with caution or seek alternative authority.